 Tortilla de Verduras

 Simple omelet.
 But a good one.
-Very often mixed with a different kind of vegetables like pepper bells and tomatoes.
+Very often mixed with different kinds of vegetables like pepper bells and tomatoes.
 It is something that they have really everywhere.
-And for most of the time, even if you don’t find it on the menu, any chef should be able to make it, since it is really easy food.
+And most of the time, even if you don’t find it on the menu, any chef should be able to make it, since it is really easy food.

 What to eat and drink! in Peru